lwears/gospoofcheck/README.md

 A program that checks if a domain can be spoofed from.
 The program checks SPF and DMARC records for weak configurations that allow spoofing.

 Additionally it will alert if the domain has DMARC configuration that sends mail or HTTP requests on failed SPF/DKIM emails.

+#### The colours are changed in this version to display from a blue team perspective.

 Domains are spoofable if any of the following conditions are met:
 - Lack of an SPF or DMARC record